Interview with a scientist: Cell Atlas - past, present and future challenges

 Q5: How prevalent is the use of the Cell Atlas today compared to other resources?

 The Cell Atlas is still the most comprehensive database for subcellular protein localization, and we are constantly adding new data and features.
-The increasing number of visitors on the HPA website and the positive feedback we always receive is a clear indication of how many researchers and educators like it.
+The increasing number of visitors on the HPA website and the positive feedback we constantly receive clearly indicate how many researchers and educators like it.

 Q6: What do you see as a limit of the Cell Atlas, if any?

 I mainly see technical limitations.
-When you work with immunofluorescence (ICC-IF) you need a super-resolution microscope to distinguish small structures of less than 200 nm.
-At the moment, we cannot pass this limit.
+For example, when working with immunofluorescence (ICC-IF), you need a super-resolution microscope to distinguish small structures of less than 200 nm.
+Unfortunately, at the moment, we cannot pass this limit.

 The fixation of the cells for the antibody-staining is another technical disadvantage because it makes it hard to follow dynamic cellular processes over time.

 Q7: How does the Cell Atlas enhance the understanding of human diseases?

 The Cell Atlas is a helpful resource for the identification of a mislocalized protein causing a disease.
 In fact, proteins have to be present and active in the right place at the right time in order to function correctly.
 The mislocalization of proteins characterizes many diseases to other parts of the cells.
 For many proteins, there is still no available data about their subcellular location besides the information that we provide on the Cell Atlas.

 Q8: What questions were you addressing when you started working on the Cell Atlas?